-7. The City of Madison has tried pilot scale residential food scrap pick up before, but had to shut down the program due to contamination and various other reasons, how are you going to prevent contamination and ensure the program can continue?
+11. The City of Madison has tried pilot scale residential food scrap pickup before, but had to shut down the program due to contamination and other reasons, how are you going to prevent contamination and ensure the program can continue?

 The County's residential food scrap program will start with collection from designated drop-off site locations.
-Municipalities across the nation, such as Minneapolis, Chicago, and Brown County, WI (and even Madison's current farmer's market program) have had success maintaining low levels of contamination with this model.
-While participation is free, we plan to lock the bins at the drop off locations to prevent contamination.
-Residents who are interested in participating in the program can receive the lock combination by visiting the program's webpage, where they will also receive educational information on how to prevent contamination.
+Municipalities across the nation, such as Minneapolis, Chicago, Kansas City, and even Madison's current farmer's market program have maintained low levels of contamination with this model.
+While participation is free, we plan to lock the bins at the drop-off locations to prevent contamination.
+Residents who are interested in participating in the program can receive the lock combination by visiting the program's webpage and filling out the registration form.